Nizar1999/Shusseki/README.md

 ![tech2](https://img.shields.io/badge/-Firebase-grey?style=for-the-badge&logo=firebase&logoColor=%2303a9f4)

 A proposed solution for classrooms looking to facilitate the attendance management and taking process for both instructors and students.
+This is done via the use of QR Codes generated from information including the course ID, class section, and current date.

 # Features